 Blessed Nest Nursing Pillow ~$98 — Upgrade/Organic Pick

 The Blessed Nest pillow is shaped like a crescent moon and made of buckwheat hulls — yes, buckwheat hulls — with an organic cotton cover.
 It may sound weird, but the grain filling actually makes for a great product.
 The Blessed Nest is heavy (5.5 pounds, to be exact) and moldable (like a bean bag).
-It’s designed to conform to your baby and help keep her in place while you’re nursing, rather than just support your arm (like most nursing pillows).
+It’s designed to conform to your baby and help keep them in place while you’re nursing, rather than just support your arm (like most nursing pillows).

 Like the Luna Lullaby, this pillow can go on to serve other purposes beyond breastfeeding because it’s so comfy — sleep with it, snuggle with it, use it as a leg rest, use it for tummy time, etc. It’s quite versatile (for a pillow!).